 Negotiating with the Insurance Company

-Negotiating with insurance companies is difficult because they will often dispute your claim and try to get out of paying you the fair amount of compensation that reflects all of your damages.
+Negotiating with insurance companies is difficult because they will often dispute your claim and try to get out of paying you a fair amount of compensation that reflects all of your damages.
 After all, they are businesses at the end of the day and will only seek to protect their bottom line instead of doing the right thing.

 If Your Case Heads to Trial